StackVista/stackstate-docs/use/alerting/notifications/troubleshooting.md

 ### Other

-In case the error is of type "Other" StackState is most likely not able to even connect to the external service or webhook.
-Verify that URL is correct, can be resolved and can be accessed by StackState.
+In case the error is of type "Other" Rancher Observability is most likely not able to even connect to the external service or webhook.
+Verify that URL is correct, can be resolved and can be accessed by Rancher Observability.